alibstill/ml-zoomcamp-collision-severity-prediction/0_preprocessing/README.md

 # Preprocessing

 The final dataset I used to train the models for this project is based on a real Road Safety dataset.
-I have changed the original dataset quite substantially so that I can build a model to predict the severity of road traffic collision.
-(Collision and accident are used interchangeably)
+I have changed the original dataset quite substantially so that I can build a model to predict the severity of a road traffic collision.

 In this section I outline this journey of refining the dataset.
+This achieved across three notebooks.

+I have used three notebooks instead of one to make the process more digestable.
+Each notebook produces an interim file `collisions{number}.csv` stored in the `data` folder.
+The interim file acts as the input to the next stage of processing.

-1. Drop columns: choose which columns to keep/
+1. Stage 1: Drop columns

 In the [Drop Columns Notebook](./01_dropping_columns.ipynb), I remove columns I don't want to use and outline why I decided not to use them.

+Produces: `collisions1.csv`

-2. Interpret, filter and transform data
+2. Stage 2: Interpret, filter and transform data

 In the [Interpret and Transform Notebook](./02_interpret_transform.ipynb) notebook I carry out some additional refinement:
 - transform the categorical variables into readable strings